Chauhanrajk007/Chrona/README.md

-# Chrona
+🚀 Chrona — Adaptive Planning Engine
-Chrona is an AI-powered adaptive planning system that creates schedules, repairs them when disrupted, and learns user behavior over time.
-It focuses on consistency over perfection, tracking effort and guiding users to continue with small progress instead of abandoning their day.
+Chrona is an AI-powered adaptive planning system that helps users stay productive even when their plans don’t go as expected.
+Unlike traditional schedulers that assume perfect execution, Chrona is designed around real human behavior — where tasks are missed, plans break, and priorities change.
+Instead of letting a disrupted schedule collapse, Chrona dynamically repairs and reorganizes the day, helping users recover and continue.